remirror/remirror/.changeset/tame-rings-study.md

 '@remirror/react-core': minor
 ---

-Add two new hook `useExtensionEvent` and `useExtensionCustomEvent`.
-You can use them to add event handlers to your extension.
-They are simpler and easier to use than the existed `useExtension` hook.
+Add a new hook `useExtensionEvent`.
+You can use it to add event handlers to your extension.
+It's simpler and easier to use than the existed `useExtension` hook.

-Both of them accept a extension class, a event name and a memoized handler.
+It accepts an extension class, an event name and a memoized handler.
 It's important to make sure that the handler is memoized to avoid needless updates.

 Here is an example of using `useExtensionEvent`: